eslint/rfcs/designs/2020-es-module-support/README.md

 browserify is specifically oriented around commonjs as the input format, so I also propose replacing it with rollup, which understands and expects ESM as it's input format.

-`UMD` is not part of the formal package interface and it's usage is questionable, so I propose we drop it altogether.
+`UMD` is not part of the formal package interface and will be dropped altogether.

 ## Documentation